 How is Female Incontinence Treated?

-In most cases, our experts will start by treating a patient with a combination of behavioral training, lifestyle changes and medicine.
-Behavioral training involves timed urinations and bladder training.
+In most cases, our experts will start by treating a patient with a combination of behavioral training, lifestyle changes, and medicine.
+Behavioral training involves timed urination and bladder training.
 Bladder training can help patients with any type of incontinence.

 Kegel exercises are special exercises designed to strengthen the muscles of the pelvic floor.
 They can help patients with stress and/or urge incontinence.
 After finding the muscles that they use to stop urinating, the patient contracts those muscles for three seconds and then relaxes them for three seconds.
 They should not use the thigh or stomach muscles in the process.

 The best way to determine if you are a candidate for female incontinence treatment is to schedule a visit with our medical professionals at the office of Dr. Sherry Thomas, MD in Agoura Hills.
 After carefully evaluating your situation, we will be happy to come up with a treatment plan that is right for you.
 Contact us today to schedule your consultation to learn more.